msgpo/Discord-Webhooks/README.md

 ## What does `Action failure message: Rate limited by the remote server` mean?

-This means that Discord ratelimited request because IFTTT sends it too frequently.
-This mostly happens when IFTTT tries to send alot of requests on same webhook in short amount of time.
-Discord's webhook ratelimit is 5 requests per 2 seconds.
+This means that Discord rate limited request because IFTTT sends it too frequently.
+This mostly happens when IFTTT tries to send alot of requests on same webhook in short amount of time. **Discord's webhook ratelimit is 5 requests per 2 seconds**.
 Unable to make web request.
 Your server returned a 400.
 400 means request is invalid.
 Can be caused by:
 - wrong method verb (should be POST)
 - wrong content-type (should be application/json)
 - bad request body: